christinesweigart/vt_android_mvvm/v1/for_instructor/metadata_course.markdown

 1. **Introduction**: Let's review what you will be learning in this course, including a brief discussion of benefits of MVVM and the course sample project.

-2. **MVVM**: Learn about the need for architecture patterns like MVVM and define the layers of an MVVM app.
+2. **MVVM**: In this video, you'll learn  about the need for architecture patterns like MVVM and define the layers of an MVVM app.

 3. **Building the Model**: Create the Model layer for the course sample project, including adding JUnit tests of Model layer classes.